palantir/bulldozer/README.md

 Additionally, `bulldozer` can:

-- Only merge pull requests that match a whitelist condition, like having a specific label or comment
+- Only merge pull requests that match an allowlist condition, like having a specific label or comment
-- Ignore pull requests that match a blacklist condition, like having a specific label or comment
+- Ignore pull requests that match a blocklist condition, like having a specific label or comment
 - Automatically keep pull request branches up-to-date by merging in the target branch